MugenMicko/voron/V0/TipTophat/README.md

 - Use the Voron defaults and print in ABS.
 I have successfully printed the main body part(s) using 0.5mm layer width and 0.25mm layer height with 25% infill.
 This reduces both the time to print and the amount of filament used
 - The parts are orientated correctly in the STLs
+- If using the rear hing, print the appropriate Hinge_panel_left and Hinge_panel_right from [Tophat hinge  mod](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/MSiemons/TophatHingeV0.1)

 There is the choice of printing the whole body using the Unibody if you have a printer with a print bed of at least 238x238mm.
 Otherwise, you can print the separate quarters on a printer with at least 119x119mm printer bed.
 So they can be printed on a Voron v0, but it will be tight!